All Episodes

 We need to clean those people out of there.

-And we need to get people we need to send reinforcements for the Tea Party that are in there in the House.
+And we need to get people, we need to send reinforcements for the Tea Party that are in there in the House.

-We sent them up there, and that's great, they're holding the line, but we need reinforcements to help them to change these things.
+They're holding the line, but we need reinforcements to help them to change these things.

 And they're getting beat up like crazy.